microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/BreakingChanges.md

 >
 > See [Experimental features](../ExperimentalFeatures.md) for more information.

-Note that surface area for breaking changes is very large, it's important to note that having an absolute rule that says "no breaking changes" would be impossible - there may be issues that can only be fixed in a sane way by having a breaking change.
+As the surface area for breaking changes is very large, it's important to note that having an absolute rule that says "no breaking changes" would be impossible - there may be issues that can only be fixed in a sane way by having a breaking change.
 To put another way, the only way we could really have "no breaking changes" is to have no changes at all.